laurent22/joplin/README.md

 # Note templates

-In the **desktop app**, templates can be used to create new notes or to insert into existing ones by adding a template file to the `templates` directory (File > Templates > Open template directory).
+In the **desktop app**, templates can be used to create new notes or to insert into existing ones by adding a template file to the `templates` directory (File > Templates).
 For example creating the file `hours.md` in the `templates` directory with the contents:

 ```markdown
 Date: {{date}}